djaskowiak/advanced-kpi/README.md

   This helps you to define gradients or very specific color configurations.
 You need to insert the `CSS` definition as a `JSON` string.

   ```
+  example:

   ='{"background-image": "linear-gradient(141deg, #9fb8ad 0%, #1fc8db 51%, #2cb5e8 75%)"}'
   ```

   3. **Define a background-picture**
 ![example 10](https://raw.githubusercontent.com/djaskowiak/data/master/background-picture-def.png)

-You can select a picture that is uploaded to the application.
+You can select a picture that has been uploaded to the application.
 To manage the best positioning it is possible to add `CSS` definition.
-This also requires a `JSON` notation.
+This also requires `JSON` notation.

   ```
+  example:

   ='{"background-size" : "cover", "background-position" : "center" , "opacity" : "1"}'
   ```

   4. **Define a horizontal-ruler**
 ![example 11](https://raw.githubusercontent.com/djaskowiak/data/master/horizontal-ruler-def.png)

-An `horizontal-ruler` helps you to seperate the main KPI from the rest of the object.
-To anable a horizontal-ruler just active the check-box under "Appearance / Horizontal-Line".
-After that you can choose from a couple of pre-defined designs.
+A `horizontal-ruler` helps you to separate the main KPI from the rest of the object.
+To enable a horizontal-ruler just activate the cswitch under "Appearance / Horizontal-Line".
+Now you can choose from a couple of pre-defined designs.

 # Developing the extension